 Retrospectively, I should have been impressed by the suggestion that my “certain guy” imagined us together six months later and chalked the gift up to you win some, you lose some in the gift receiving department.
 However, life immaturity would not allow the type of enlightenment and forward thinking necessary for that to occur.

 Interestingly, seventeen years later, my husband and I never exchange gifts on Valentine’s Day.
 We can’t imagine having to choose an item that could possibly come close to expressing how we feel about each other.
 We try everyday to do things for each other that enriches our lives and the lives of our children.

-Yes, we celebrate the holiday with a marvelous home-cooked meal, fabulous wine and thoughtful gestures.
-However, roses, diamonds and thankfully barbells are not part of our Valentine's repertoire.
+Yes, we celebrate the holiday with a marvelous home-cooked meal, fabulous wine, thoughtful gestures and sometimes just a high-five.
+However, roses, diamonds and thankfully barbells are not part of our Valentine’s repertoire.